-Types of Alcohol Licence
+Types of alcohol licence

 There are different types of alcohol licence available under the Licensing (Scotland) Act 2005:

-A premises licence allows for the sale of alcohol on the premises.
+- A premises licence allows for the sale of alcohol on the premises.
 This is for both on-sales and off-sales.

-An Occasional Licence is required if you want to sell alcohol from unlicensed premises in Scotland.
+- An Occasional Licence is required if you want to sell alcohol from unlicensed premises in Scotland.

-Licensed premises can apply for extended hours to sell alcohol during hours that are outwith its core hours.
+- Licensed premises can apply for extended hours to sell alcohol during hours that are outwith its core hours.

-To view, all current Board and Occasional Licence applications see Tell Me Scotland - follow the link and add postcode on left to see specific areas
+To view all current Board and Occasional Licence applications see Tell Me Scotland - follow the link and add postcode on left to see specific areas

 Licensing (Scotland) Act 2005The Act sets out 5 Licensing Objectives.
 These represent the principles on which the licensing system is based and provide Licensing Boards with a solid foundation on which to build their own local policies.
 These objectives are not ranked in order of importance.
 Each has equal weighting and all must be paramount considerations when Licensing Boards are carrying out their responsibilities.